Better-HPC/keystone-api/docs/developer/design_guidelines.md

 ## Request Error Handling

-When an HTTP request fails, the response should provide a clear and unambiguous indication of the failure reason.
+HTTP requests undergo several validation steps before being executed by the server.
-Since multiple validation steps may apply to a single request, the system follows a standardized order of validation to determine the appropriate error response.
+This provides multiple opportunities for a request to fail, each generating a different possible error.
-The first failing validation step dictates the returned status code to maintain consistency across all endpoints.
+To ensure consistent behavior across endpoints, the system enforces a standardized validation order where the first step to fail determines the returned status code and error message.

 The request validation order is as follows:

 1. **User authentication status:**
-   Requests from unauthenticated users attempting to access protected resources must return a `403 Forbidden` error.
+   Requests from unauthenticated users attempting to access protected resources must return a `401 Unauthorized` error.
 2. **Support for the requested method:**
    Requests using unsupported HTTP methods (e.g., `TRACE`, `CONNECT`) must return a `405 Method Not Allowed` error.
 3. **Role-Based Access Controls (RBAC):**